balqui/prefscript/README.md

 reorder parts of the script) followed by the keyword "define:"
-(with the colon) and then, in sequence, the name of the function being defined, a human-oriented description in square brackets, and how it is constructed out of other functions in the script:
+(with the colon) and then, in sequence, the name of the function being defined, a human-oriented description in square brackets, and how it is constructed out of other previously defined functions in the script:
 "pair" followed by two function names for the function that pairs their output up, "comp" followed by two function names for the composition function, or "mu" followed by a test function